wplib/wplib-box/FAQ.md

 If you have a live database you may want to dump the database to the `/sql/` directory in your project root `default.sql` and then the above command run within `vagrant ssh` will support importing your default database.

+<a href="php"></a>
+### Which PHP Versions are Available?
+Currently, the box has PHP 5.6, PHP 7.0, and HHVM.
+The PHP is installed from the `ondrej/php` [repository](https://launchpad.net/~ondrej/+archive/ubuntu/php). _(Please note: most answers one might find on the internet regarding `How do I install X module on Ubuntu` are based on previous versions of this repository which only installed one version of PHP on the OS.
+As such, they will be of no use in this use case.)_
+This results in both php5.6-fpm and php7.0-fpm services running concurrently, as well as making three versions of each PHP executable available: e.g. `php` (a symlink to `php7.0`), `php7.0`, and `php5.6`.
+This is true for `phpize` as well.

+The configuration directory structure is as follows:
+- /etc
+    - /php
+        - /5.6
+            - /cli
+            - /fpm
+            - /mods-available
+        - /7.0
+            - /cli
+            - /fpm
+            - /mods-available

+ All modules installed are configured for both versions of PHP.

 <a id="php-versions"></a>
 ### How do I Switch PHP Versions?
 The PHP version in use by the site is set in the Nginx vhost configuration.
 Our intention is to provide a control panel to simplify this process, but currently you must edit this file manually.
 This file is located at `/etc/nginx/sites-available/default`.
-To change to PHP 7, you must change the line `set $sock php5.6-fpm.sock;` to `set $sock php7.0-fpm.sock;`.
+To change to PHP 7, you must change the line `set $sock php/php5.6-fpm.sock;` to `set $sock php/php7.0-fpm.sock;`.
+To use HHVM, change it to `set $sock hhvm/sock`.

 This can be accomplished by connecting to the guest machine via ssh:

     cd project-directory